 Think through the interests, strengths, and needs that might link your son or daughter and your other family members with a wider circle of supporters.
 (Does your child want to play soccer, take an art class, or listen to rock bands?
 Does your family want to be part of a religious community or go to community sporting events?)
 Develop an awareness of friends, extended family, and professionals who may be able to support you in pursuing your interests and strengths.

-To the maximum extent appropriate, involve your son or daughteras a H.O.P.E. team member.
+To the maximum extent appropriate, involve your son or daughter as a H.O.P.E. team member.
 Encourage that involvement.
 Provide opportunities for him or her to be involved in a comfortable role.
 There may be meetings when he or she chooses not to participate or chooses to attend only a portion of the meeting.
-Age, attention span, and comfort (with being the center of conversation, particularly when frustrating community barriers or behavioral challenges are being discussed) are all considerations in deciding when and to what extent that your son or daughter might participate or want to participate.
+Age, attention span, and comfort (being the center of the conversation, particularly when frustrating community barriers or behavioral challenges are being discussed) are all considerations in deciding when and to what extent your son or daughter might participate or want to participate.

 Issue invitations to join the group.
 Do this after you have considered a whole range of people.
-Invitations can come from the individual with a disAbility, you or other family members, or the facilitator.
+Invitations can come from the individual with a disability, you or other family members, or the facilitator.
 One way to extend the invitation is to invite people to come to the first meeting to find out more about what is involved.
-By giving them a chance to participate in a meeting and meet others prior to making a definite commitment, you give them more information about what is involved.
-You also should tell them from the outset that, if active group participation does not work out for them for any reason, they can always withdraw from participation… and you will still be friends.
-Have nametags.
+By giving them a chance to participate in a meeting and meet others before making a definite commitment, you give them more information about what is involved.
+You also should tell them from the outset that, if active group participation does not work out for them for any reason, they can always withdraw from participation... and you will still be friends.
+Have name tags.
 Everyone will be more comfortable!